 Justice is damned!
 Separation of powers is damned!
-Constitution is damned.
-Jury trial is damned!
+The constitution is damned.
+A jury trial is damned!
 Criminal Government operations operating against the people no problem!
 We are the 1% and the rest of “We the People” are to just be slaves to tyrannous despotic government extorting your tax dollars to use against you.

 I said it once I say it again:

-God help this Country when the Government is overrun with criminals and the Federal Judicial system is determined to protect there corruption.
+God help this Country when the Government is overrun with criminals and the Federal Judicial system is determined to protect their corruption.

-Thats the nature and evil the founding fathers called tyranny!
-The one our fore fathers gave there lives to overcome!
+That’s the nature and evil the founding fathers called tyranny!
+The one our forefathers gave their lives to overcome!